Death

 Often the shock of a shooting spree is that we never guessed the inner magnitude of the gunman's despair.
 Meeting neighbors in public, he would shake their hands and talk of sports or politics.
 How could such a maelstrom be swirling beneath so placid a surface?

-A desperate man moves through society like a wave through deep water: we never know its power till, suddenly rising, it bursts against the rocks.
+A desperate man moves through society like a wave through deep water, its power hidden till, suddenly rising, it bursts against the rocks.

 A conundrum of lovers is who will die first.
 Though the masses sweat and diet to live longer, in love dying first is lucky, because living longer means living on alone.
 Therefore both lovers wish the other to be lucky and die first, since worse than grieving is to think of the beloved grieving.
 Yet equally, both wish first exit for themselves, preferring not living to outliving living's meaning.